Documentation

 CSV Schema

-A JSON file that defines the validation rules determining what constitutes a valid and compliant CSV Data File.
+A JSON file that defines the validation rules for a CSV Data File.
+CSV Workbench supports two schema standards: CSV Workbench Schema and Frictionless Table Schema.

 CSV Schema Meta-Schema